MSDN-WhiteKnight/CilTools/CilView/readme.txt

 8. The right panel will display the CIL disassembly of the selected method.

-You can also view the code of dynamic methods generated at runtime in the target process by selecting the <...DynamicMethods> entry in the assembly drop-down list (it is displayed at the end of the list).
+You can also view the code of dynamic methods generated at runtime in the target process by selecting the `<...DynamicMethods>` entry in the assembly drop-down list (it is displayed at the end of the list).
+Starting from version 2.2, methods from dynamic assemblies are not included under dynamic methods and instead can be opened under the corresponding dynamic assembly.

 * Limitations when displaying code from the process *

-If the assembly could not be loaded by the CIL View application (this is usually happens with some mixed-mode assemblies which have some PE structures stripped off, so they could be loaded by CLR, but not by System.Reflection.Metadata), the following limitations apply:
+If the assembly is a dynamic assembly or an assembly that could not be loaded by CIL View as file (this is usually happens with some mixed-mode assemblies which have some PE structures stripped off, so they could be loaded by CLR, but not by System.Reflection.Metadata), the following limitations apply:

 - Method return value or parameter types are not shown
 - String literal tokens are not resolved
 - Standalone signature tokens are not resolved
 - Tokens of external assembly members are not resolved
+- Local variables are not shown
-- Local variables and exception handling blocks are not shown
+- Exception handling blocks are not shown (except for methods from dynamic assemblies)

 For dynamic methods, the following limitations apply:

 - Method signatures are not shown
 - All tokens, except for method tokens, are not resolved
 - Local variables are not shown

+When opening the 64-bit process, the following limitations apply:

+- Dynamic assemblies and dynamic methods are not shown
+- Assemblies that could not be loaded by CIL View as files (see above) are not shown
+- Process and threads information is not available

+NOTE: .NET Core shared host is 64-bit on 64-bit Windows, but if you want to overcome these limitations, you can build it targeting the win-x86 runtime ID and start it from the resulting EXE file rather than using shared host.

 * Examining managed threads *